priyanka-smitha/Milestone_2/README.md

 ![alt Jenkins Git plugin](mile2_screenshot/cober3.png)

-4] We have the Checkstyle plugin to fail commits when we find high priority errors in the code.
+4] We have configured the Checkstyle plugin to fail the build when we find high priority errors in the code.
 This can be seen in the configuration below.

 ![alt Jenkins Git plugin](mile2_screenshot/checkstyle.png)

-5] Checkstyle.png fails the build.
-As seen in the 'report-jshint-checkstyle.xml', we have 2 high priority errors.
+5] As seen in the 'report-jshint-checkstyle.xml', we have 2 high priority errors.
 As seen in the screenshot, our threshold has been set to 1 and the build thus fails.

 ![alt Jenkins Git plugin](mile2_screenshot/check4.png)